LamaBleu/Pluto-DATV-test/scripts/gnuradio-webcam/README.md

     -acodec mp2 -r 20 -muxrate 1.1M udp://127.0.0.1:58000

 So far the best result is obtained using IP Webcam.However you have to deal with resolution and fps.
 Try first at low res.
-I was able to have a decent reception at 1000kS and 1200kS on my sat-receiver, up to 800x600, with sound, but using low fps.
+I was able to get a decent reception at 1000kS and 1200kS on my sat-receiver, up to 800x600, with sound, but using low fps.
 Even if result is very good, please notice the latency is at least 5 seconds and will increase with time.
 Do not hesitate to submit better settings and correct my mistakes.